 Life in our community is simple.
 We live in a quiet place in the countryside of rural Virginia.
-Our monthly expenses consist of rent, food, electricity, Internet, costs of local travel and occasional medical expenses.
-Major annual expenses include computer and other electronic equipment needed to record or webcast the materials that we share online, airfare to India , where we travel to see our teachers and continue our training under their guidance.
+Our monthly expenses consist of rent, food, electricity, Internet, local travel and medical expenses.
+Major annual expenses include computer and other electronic equipment needed to record or webcast the materials that we share online, airfare to India (when possible), where we travel to see our teachers and continue our training under their guidance.
 When needed and possible, we may also cover the server, subscription and other costs associated with the online meditation hall and other online practice or study platforms that we offer to our lay community.

 If you would like to support our activities and our way of life, you can contribute via credit card or Pay Pal using the following link.

 *** All the donations we receive are used exclusively to support our monastic community or to fund our projects for the Latin American lay community we serve.
 We do not pass funds on to other organizations or teachers, nor does our monastic community receive funding from our teachers or other organizations.***